nixonb91/cs1555-jdbc-demo/README.md

 8) The last `TODO` comment for the `uniqueStoreNames` method is to call a function defined in the `coffee_shop.sql` file.
 Remember, functions can be called by using `SELECT`.

-9) The last step is to verify that your code is working correctly using `./gradlew run` and to submit your code for the exercise on the Gradescope for the course.
+9) The last step is to verify that your code is working correctly using `./gradlew run`.

 ## Conclusion